Josh Kaufman

 I've struggled with low-level chronic fatigue 1 since college.
 Every day, I'd wake up feeling low-energy, and that feeling persisted throughout the day.
 It didn't matter what I did the day before:

-This wasn't "tired" as in wanting to sleep: it was "tired" as in "don't have the energy to do anything today."
+This wasn't tired as in wanting to sleep: it was tired as in don't have the energy to do anything today.
 Any extended physical, mental, or social effort just made it worse.

 I've tried everything over the years: I've read all of the books, tried all of the weird supplements and interventions, drastically changed my diet and sleep habits in various ways, had all of the medical tests.